MatthewGUser/SE_Advanced-API-Development/README.md

 - Be sure to create a customer before logging in.

-## Usage

-- Access the API at `http://localhost:5000`.
-- Use the `/login` route to obtain a token for authentication.
-- Explore the inventory management routes for CRUD operations.

 ## License

 This project is licensed under the MIT License.